Semantic Search over 9 Million Mathematical Theorems: Search Tool

 \section{Search Tool}

 The search tool is currently accessible via HuggingFace Spaces \href{https://huggingface.co/spaces/uw-math-ai/theorem-search}{(Link)}.
 Users can perform semantic searches using natural language (e.g., “a rational variety is simply connected”).
 The sidebar interface allows results to be filtered by relevant metadata (e.g., author sets, arXiv category tags, and journal publication status).
 To optimize retrieval time, the search uses a two-stage retrieval architecture.
 At inference time, the natural language query is encoded using the Qwen3-8B embedding model and binary quantized into 4096 bits.
 An initial pool of $\text{clamp}(\max(200, 12 \times k), 200, 800 )$ candidates is returned using the HNSW index and Hamming distance, where $k$ is a user-specified number of results to return.
 The candidate pool is then filtered by metadata and reranked using cosine similarity on the original 4096-dimensional embeddings.
 When weighting by citations is enabled, the candidates are instead re-ranked using the following composite scoring function: where $\lambda$ is the user-specified citation-weight parameter.
 The interface retrieves the top $k$ results, each of which displays the theorem slogan, the theorem body rendered in LaTeX, any relevant paper metadata, and a link to the paper.
 Finally, a lightweight feedback system allows users to rate each result's relevance to their query.
+The resulting end-to-end latency is approximately 3 seconds per query, compared to 60+ seconds for LLM-based search tools such as ChatGPT and Gemini, which must perform multiple web searches and parse documents at inference time.
 See Figure \cref{fig:theorem-search-app} for the interface.